A campaign for university money to act in the interests of students, not against them.

 Check out our resource bank to help develop your Invest for Change campaign

-Book a workshop with us to learn more about the campaign, or start your campaign planning
+Book a workshop or meeting with us to learn more about the campaign, or start your campaign planning

 See if your university has a publicly available responsible investment policy and how you can engage with it